awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 ## Step 1: Prepare an EFA\-enabled security group<a name="nccl-start-base-setup"></a>

 An EFA requires a security group that allows all inbound and outbound traffic to and from the security group itself\.
+The following procedure allows all inbound and outbound traffic for testing purposes only\.
+For other scenarios, see [Security group rules reference](security-group-rules-reference.md)\.

 **To create an EFA\-enabled security group**